Annexing/snake/README.md

 - R to restart

 ### Installing & Executing program
-- Download and compile all of the files
+- Download and compile all of the .java files
-- Run SPaint.java
+- Run Snake.java

 ## Version History